waldeir/SAP-1/README.md

 ```

 The procedure generates the waveform file `waveform.vcd`, that can be opened in
 a program like *gtkwave*.
-The variable names of signals are presented in
+The names of signal variables are presented in
 **Figure 1**, and their behavior during time are stored in the file
 `waveform.vcd`.